astromechza/garmin-connect-prom-exporter/README.md

 A Python module and script that authenticates against Garmin Connect to download the last data for yesterday and the latest data for today and then pushes the data to a configured Prometheus Push Gateway.

-This is designed to be run as a cronjob.
+This is designed to be run as a cronjob (which is why this uses a push gateway).

-## Scripts
+## Entrypoints

+The following Python modules can be executed directly - there are no specifically installed scripts or binaries.

-- `garmin-connect-prom-exporter-authenticate` - just authenticate against Garmin Connect and then exit.
+- `garmin_connect_prom_exporter.authenticate` - just authenticate against Garmin Connect and then exit.
 This can be used to check or debug authentication or when used with a persistent volume, to store MFA tokens.
-- `garmin-connect-prom-exporter-refresh` - refresh and push data to Prometheus push gateway.
+- `garmin_connect_prom_exporter.refresh` - refresh and push data to Prometheus push gateway.
-- `garmin-connect-prom-exporter-delete` - delete the pushed metrics from the pushed gateway by unique `PUSH_JOB_NAME`.
+- `garmin_connect_prom_exporter.delete` - delete the pushed metrics from the pushed gateway by unique `PUSH_JOB_NAME`.

 ## Environment variables: